danielsaidi/DeckKit/README.md

 ## About DeckKit

-`DeckKit` is a tiny SwiftUI library that can help you create deck-based apps.
-It can look like this...or completely different:
+DeckKit makes it easy to create deck-based apps in `SwiftUI`.
+The result can look like this, or completely different:

 <p align="center">
     <img src="Resources/Demo.gif" width=300 />
 </p>

+These decks can be customized to fit your specific needs.
+You can change colors, fonts, corner radius, expanded height etc. and use any views as your cards.

+## Supported Platforms

+DeckKit supports `iOS 13`, `macOS 11`, `tvOS 13` and `watchOS 6`.

 ## Installation

-### Swift Package Manager
+DeckKit can be installed with the Swift Package Manager:

 ```
 https://github.com/danielsaidi/DeckKit.git
 ```

-### CocoaPods
+or with CocoaPods:

 ```
 pod DeckKit
 ```

-## How does it work

-I will improve documentation if anyone requests it (just create an issue), but basically it works like this:

-* `CardItem` is a protocol that inherits `Identifiable` and `Equatable`
-* A `Deck` can be created with a `CardItem` collection.

-A `Deck` can be used as a plain data object, but can also bre presented with `SwiftUI`.
+## Getting started

+To get started with BottomSheet, have a look at [this getting started guide][GettingStarted].

-## SwiftUI
+## Documentation

-`DeckKit` contains two `SwiftUI` views for presenting a `Deck`:

-* `StackedDeck` stacks cards on top of eachother and lets the user swipe cards off the top.
-* `HorizontalDeck` presents cards in a horizontal list and lets the user swipe horizontally.

-You can build your own `Deck`-based views as well, using plain `SwiftUI` views.
+The [online documentation][Documentation] contains more information, code examples etc. and makes it easy to overview the various parts of the library.

+The online documentation is currently iOS only.
+To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.

-## Demo app
+## Demo Application

-This repo contains a basic, universal demo app that runs on iOS 14 and macOS 11.
+This project contains a demo app that lets you explore BottomSheet on iOS and macOS.
+To run it, just open and run `Demo/Demo.xcodeproj`.

-Just open the `Demo` project and run the app on either platform.

-The library could run on `tvOS` and `watchOS` as well, but there are currently no such demos.

 ## Acknowledgements

-This library wouldn't have been made without [this amazing card tutorial](https://www.swiftcompiled.com/swiftui-cards/).
+This library wouldn't have been made without [this amazing card tutorial][Tutorial].

+## Support

+You can sponsor this project on [GitHub Sponsors][Sponsors] or get in touch for paid support.

-## Contact me
+## Contact

 Feel free to reach out if you have questions or if you want to contribute in any way: